refayathaque/azure-104-notes/README.md

 - Use Import/export jobs to move large amounts of data into/out of Storage Accounts - For exports Azure will actually ship you a hard drive with all your data - For imports you have to send in your hard drive
 - Used to securely import large amounts of data to _Azure Blob storage & Azure Files_ by shipping disk drives to an Azure datacenter.
 This service can also be used to transfer data from Azure Blob storage to disk drives & ship to your on-premises sites.
 Data from one or more disk drives can be imported _either to Azure Blob storage or Azure Files_
   - ![Import Export Storage Types](importExportStorageTypes.png)
+    - Export - _Blob storage only_
+    - Import - _Blob storage & File storage_

 ### Configure Azure files

 - ✔️ Feb 28
-- Azure Files is part of regular Storage Accounts, unlike Blobs, Files can be accessed as drives from your own computer (over port 445) or can be mounted to VMs to be accessed through their own operating systems - A use case can be giving access to a File Share (the container where Files are stored in Azure Files) several VMs for all developers to store certain files in a centralized location
+- Azure Files is part of regular Storage Accounts, unlike Blobs, Files can be accessed as drives from your own computer (__over port 445__) or can be mounted to VMs to be accessed through their own operating systems
+  - A use case can be giving access of a File Share (the container where Files are stored in Azure Files) to several VMs for multiple developers to store certain files in a centralized location
+  - _To access files from home computers, users have to use SMB protocol that expects port 445 to be open_
 - _Azure File Sync_ replicates files from your on-premises Windows Server to an Azure file share, enabling you to centralize your file services in Azure while maintaining local access to your data - Install Azure File Sync Agent to your server & set the File Share container for sync to be established - Azure File Sync service is used as a file distribution service
   - Steps to set up as per documentation:
     - Prepare Windows Server to use with Azure File Sync